Why and How to Hire for Character

 More recently, however, hiring managers have been looking into techniques to assess something else: character.
 Can you trust a potential employee to do the right thing when presented with a difficult situation?
 Can you trust them to act with integrity towards their job, clients, and co-workers?

-Hiring for character, although a relatively new practice, can be very beneficial to your company overall, and can easily be worked into your hiring process.
+Personality hires, although a relatively new practice, can be very beneficial to your company overall, and can easily be worked into your hiring process.

 For example, some competencies you might want to interview for include approachability, compassion, problem-solving, or learning on the fly.